jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * maxLength -- a number representing the maximum prefix length of the CIDR address block that the origin AS is authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6
 * originAutnum -- an unsigned 32-bit integer representing the origin autonomous system number [@!RFC5396]
+* notValidBefore -- a string that contains the time and date representing the not-valid-before date of the end-entity certificate for the ROA
+* notValidAfter -- a string that contains the time and date representing the not-valid-after date of the end-entity certificate for the ROA
 * autoRenewed -- a boolean indicating if the ROA is auto-renewed or not
 * status -- a string indicating the validation state of the ROA
-* events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates of the end-entity certificate for the ROA
+* events -- see [@!RFC9083, section 4.5]
 * links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to IP network and IRR objects
 * remarks -- see [@!RFC9083, section 4.3]